mihaelamj/touchme/README.md

 }
 ```

-This way, all view controller that inherit from BaseViewController will be registered previewing, if they have that ability.
+This way, all view controllers that inherit from `BaseViewController` will be registered previewing, if they have that ability.

 This is one example where inheritance is a good usecase in Objective C.